Deadlica/maze-generator/README.md

 # MAZE GENERATOR

-This program generates mazes and solves with either a depth-first search or a breadth-first search.
+This program generates mazes with either dfs or bfs algorithms.
+It can also solve them with either a depth-first search or a breadth-first search.

 ## Normal usage